jmedinacs/gv_meal_break_law_compliance/README.md

 **Compile Year-to-Date Dataset**
 1. Compile the monthly reports into one database (uses saved report)
-2. Update the Tableau dahsboard using the new ytd report.
+2. Update the Tableau dashboard using the new ytd report.